Page Reviewed / Updated - March 18, 2020

 Past Asset Transfers – South Dakota has a 5-year look back period from the date of application that can disqualify applicants if they have given away or sold assets below fair market value for the purpose of gaining Medicaid eligibility.
 Even if the transaction was not knowingly completed for the purpose of gaining acceptance, applicants can still be penalized, which may delay their acceptance into Medicaid for months or even years.

 SD State residents whose finances are above these limits can sometimes still qualify for Medicaid by re-organizing the structure of their resources.
 Read more about this option.

 Please note that South Dakota does not offer a Medically Needy pathway into Medicaid.

 Each applicant receives an Individual Care Plan (ICP) in which his or her needs and the services to fulfill those needs are specified.
 Potential benefits include the following:

+For more information about the HOPE Waiver, click here.
 This program is available in all South Dakota counties.
 HCBS Waivers typically have enrollment caps.
-In 2019, the HOPE Waiver is capped at 1,834 concurrent participants.
+In 2020, the HOPE Waiver is capped at 1,895 concurrent participants.
 It is possible that waiting lists exist, but this is not usually the case in South Dakota.
 To learn more or to apply, persons can visit their local Department of Social Service office or call the Aging & Disability Resource Connections (ADRC) toll-free number in their geographic area.

 Rapid City - 855-315-1986